X-XENDROME-X/WorkSpacey/README.md

   <img src="Logo1.png" alt="WorkSpacey Logo" width="400"/>
 </p>

-Elevate your team's efficiency with WorkSpacey, a cutting-edge Discord bot that transforms your server into a productivity powerhouse! 💼✨
+Elevate your team's efficiency with WorkSpacey, a cutting-edge assistant that transforms your server into a productivity powerhouse! 💼✨

 ## 🌟 Unleash Your Team's Potential